raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 ```
 Note the lines `interface=wlan0` and `bridge=br0`: these direct `hostapd` to add the `wlan0` interface as a bridge member to `br0` when the access point starts, completing the bridge between Ethernet and wireless.

-Note the line `country_code=GB`: it configures the computer to use the correct wireless frequencies in the United Kingdom. **Adapt this line** and specify the 2 letter ISO code of your country.
-See [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1) for a list of 2 letter ISO 3166-1 country codes.
+Note the line `country_code=GB`: it configures the computer to use the correct wireless frequencies in the United Kingdom. **Adapt this line** and specify the two-letter ISO code of your country.
+See [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1) for a list of two-letter ISO 3166-1 country codes.

 To use the 5 GHz band, you can change the operations mode from `hw_mode=g` to `hw_mode=a`.
 Possible values for `hw_mode` are:
  - a = IEEE 802.11a (5 GHz) (Raspberry Pi 3B+ onwards)